Gabby's Dollhouse: Production and development

 The show was announced in 2019, and released early in the COVID-19 pandemic.
 It was the first DreamWorks property where the creators were based in New York City instead of Los Angeles, and the whole production team, including the creators, were connected via videoconferencing, also a first for a DreamWorks production.

 The basic themes of the show — dollhouses, miniatures, and cats — were creators Johnson and Twomey's favorites, while the concept of the "dollhouse deliveries" was inspired by unboxing videos, although tweaked so that instead of "unboxing a product", they "unbox a story".
 Initially, cats were not the main theme of the show — for example, the character of DJ Catnip was originally supposed to be a clock — but this was changed based on the trend of cat videos.

 Early in the show's production, the creators came across Carol Dweck's book The Growth Mindset, which led to the production team adopting the idea of celebrating mistakes and "failing fantastically", which is promoted on the show.

 The soundtrack of the show includes genres not often found in children's shows, such as disco/pop (the genre used for DJ Catnip's theme song "The Music In You"), which is due to the creators not liking "saccharine-y sweet music".

-Animation production for the show was provided by Technicolor Animation Productions (later Mikros Animation) (seasons 1-4 only), Dave Enterprises, CGCG, Doberman Pictures, Saffronic, Inc. (starting with "The Mermaid Christmas Cruise") and Gabby Gabby Hey Productions, Ltd. with live action provided by One-Take Floyd.
+Animation production for the show was provided by Technicolor Animation Productions (later Mikros Animation) (seasons 1–4 only), Dave Enterprises, CGCG, Doberman Pictures, Saffronic, Inc. (starting with "The Mermaid Christmas Cruise") and Gabby Gabby Hey Productions, Ltd. with live action provided by One-Take Floyd.

+Ahead of the fourteenth season, Celestina Harris was cast as Gabby's sister Doozie.

 Broadcast

 The show made its linear debut on Cartoonito in Latin America on April 18, 2022, on Treehouse TV in Canada on October 15, 2022, and on Tiny Pop in the United Kingdom on October 17, 2022.
 The show made its American linear premiere on the Nick Jr. Channel on May 1, 2023, and Nickelodeon on June 5, 2023.
 Gabby's Dollhouse was removed from Nickelodeon on June 8, 2023.
 The show airs in the Philippines on TV5, where it is dubbed in Tagalog.
 The Japanese-dubbed Gabby's Dollhouse airs on TV Tokyo in Japan.

-In Poland the series made its debut on linear TV on MiniMini+ on December 20, 2021.
+In Poland, the series made its debut on linear TV on MiniMini+ on December 20, 2021.

 Gabby's Dollhouse also aired on Pop Max in the UK in 2024.

 Gabby's Dollhouse also aired on Nick Jr. in the UK on July 22, 2024.